intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 Most of the patch was done in the CSearchRoot and CSearchCrawlScopeManager class methods.
 In January, SearchCrawlScopeManager was patched, and in February, SearchRoot was patched.
 Both class contained the same change, so we focused on the recently patched CSearchRoot.

-Patch details are as follows:
+Patch details are as follows :

 Usually ExclusiveLock and ShardLock are techniques used when a shared resource exists.
 It seemed that a vulnerability occurred in the process of reading and writing CSearchRoot object's data(shared resource).